molily/molily.de/_posts/2020-11-21-testing-angular.md

 Creating fake Service dependencies and verifying their usage is probably the most challenging problem when testing Angular applications.
 This guide can only catch a glimpse on the subject.

+<aside class="margin-note">Testable Services</aside>

 Faking Services requires effort and steady practice.
 The more unit tests you write, the more experience you gain.
 More importantly, the practice teaches you to write _simple Services that are easy to fake_: Services with a clear API and an obvious purpose.

 Unfortunately, there are no best practices when it comes to faking Services.
 You will find plenty of approaches online that have their strengths and weaknesses.
 The associated unit tests have different degrees of accuracy and completeness.

 Arguing about the “right” way of faking a Service is pointless.
 You need to decide on a faking method that suits the Service on a case-by-case basis.

+<aside class="margin-note">Guidelines</aside>

-There are two takeaways you should remember:
+There are two guidelines that may help you:

-1. Ask yourself, is the test valuable?
+1. Is the test valuable?
 Does it cover the important interaction between Component and Service?
 Decide whether to test the interaction superficially or in-depth.
-2. Whichever approach you choose, make sure to meet the [basic requirements](#rules-for-faking-dependencies):
+2. Whichever approach you choose, make sure to meet the [basic requirements](#faking-dependencies):

    1. Equivalence of fake and original: The fake must have a type derived from the original.
    2. Effective faking: the original stays untouched.